dieppu228/educational_chatbot/README.md

 - **Extraction and Question Generation (Quiz Generation):** Automatically initialize exercise systems in various formats (Multiple choice, Fill-in-the-blank, True/False, Essay) with customizable quantity and difficulty.
 - **Evaluation and Scoring (Answer Scoring):** Automatically score answers and provide reasoning for corrections based on actual context instead of just keyword matching.
 - **Lecture Structure Generation (Slide/Lesson Plan Generation):** Convert text content into summary structures for creating presentations or lesson plans.
+- **Media & Resource Search:** Utilize a Web Search Tool via MCP to allow the Media Agent (in Slide Service) to fetch relevant real-time images and multimedia resources from the Internet to enrich presentations.

 ---